awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ### Store Athena query output in a format other than CSV<a name="troubleshooting-athena-store-athena-query-output-in-a-format-other-than-csv"></a>

-Currently, Athena outputs files in CSV format only, but you can work around this limitation by using a CTAS query and configuring the `format` [table property](create-table-as.md#ctas-table-properties)\.
+By default, Athena outputs files in CSV format only\.
+To output the results of a `SELECT` query in a different format, you can use the `UNLOAD` statement\.
+For more information, see [UNLOAD](unload.md)\.
+You can also use a CTAS query that uses the `format` [table property](create-table-as.md#ctas-table-properties) to configure the output format\.
+Unlike `UNLOAD`, the CTAS technique requires the creation of a table\.
 For more information, see [How can I store an Athena query output in a format other than CSV, such as a compressed format?](http://aws.amazon.com/premiumsupport/knowledge-center/athena-query-output-different-format/) in the AWS Knowledge Center\.

 ### The S3 location provided to save your query results is invalid<a name="troubleshooting-athena-the-s3-location-provided-to-save-your-query-results-is-invalid"></a>